S3-working-group/s3-practical-guide/src/building-organizations/helping-team.md

 Members of the helping team:

--   can object to decisions made by the parent circle that affect them
+-   can object to the delegator's decisions that affect them
 -   can add items to the delegator's governance backlog
 -   may be invited to select a representative to participate in the governance decisions of the delegator